Accessible Sheffield - A guide to accessible places to go in Sheffield with reviews written by and for disabled people.

 Have you visited Sheffield?

-We’d love to have your reviews of this city!
+We’d love to read your disabled access review of places to visit in Sheffield!
 If you’re looking for inspiration, how about reviewing one of the following places?